Callidon/bloom-filters/README.md

 const errorRate = 0.04 // 4 % error rate
 filter = BloomFilter.create(items.length, errorRate)

-// or create a bloom filter optimal for a collections of items and a desired error rate filter = BloomFilter.from(items, errorRate)
+// or create a bloom filter optimal for a collection of items and a desired error rate filter = BloomFilter.from(items, errorRate)
 ```